2020 Conference on Historical and Underwater Archaeology

 Download the SHA 2020 Conference Sponsorship Form here.

 Information on applying for all of the awards and prizes for the SHA 2020 Conference on Historical and Underwater Archaeology can be found at: https://sha.org/about-us/awards-and-prizes/.

 The SHA 2020 Conference will host a Book Room that will include exhibits of products, services, and publications from companies and other organizations in the archaeological community.
-The SHA welcomes exhibitors who share its mission and agree with its Ethics Principles (https://sha.org/about-us/ethics-statement/) at the 2020 Conference on Historical and Underwater Archaeology, January 8-11, 2020 in Boston, Massachusetts.
+The SHA welcomes exhibitors who share its mission and agree with its Ethics Principles and the SHA Sexual Harassment and Discrimination Policy at the 2020 Conference on Historical and Underwater Archaeology, January 8-11, 2020 in Boston, Massachusetts.

 Accessibility & Inclusion at the SHAs